 Succulents are a favored houseplant because they come in so many different sizes, shapes, styles, and colors.
 There’s a variety of succulent plants to choose from, to the point that many people will pick ones that fit their individual spaces — be it their desk, plant stand, windowsill, you name it.
-With these succulent watering tips, you’ll know how to provide the best care for this unique plant.
+By learning how to water a succulent properly and as often as required, you’ll get to provide the best care for this unique plant.

 Many people don’t know how much to water succulents.
 Because succulents naturally grow in climates with infrequent rain, they’ve adapted in a way that allows them to store water for much longer than regular houseplants.
 As such, they can’t be watered the same way.
 It’s recommended to let the soil dry out completely in between waterings and then soak the soil when it’s time to water again.
 This process generally results in watering your indoor succulents once every two weeks.
 However, you may find you’ll need to adjust the time in between watering depending on the individual succulent.